facebook/relay/docs/Guides-Renderer.md

 ## Component and Route

-**Relay.Renderer** is a React component that, given a `Container`, `enviroment`, and `queryConfig`, attempts to fulfill the data required in order to render an instance of `Container`.
+**Relay.Renderer** is a React component that, given a `Container`, `environment`, and `queryConfig`, attempts to fulfill the data required in order to render an instance of `Container`.

 The container created using `Relay.createContainer` must be supplied via the `Container` prop, and the query configuration that conforms to the shape of a `RelayQueryConfig` must be supplied via the `queryConfig` prop.
+The `environment` prop can be supplied with the global instance `Relay.Store` or your own isolated store and network subsystem, created with `new RelayEnvironment()`.

 ```
 ReactDOM.render(
   <Relay.Renderer
     Container={ProfilePicture}
     queryConfig={profileRoute}
+    environment={Relay.Store}
   />,
   component
 );